This Weird Life Hack Can Change Your Life & Productivity

 But there does appear to be a link between the two.”
 (4)

 You can take advantage of this built-in daily system by intentionally and deliberately setting up habits and practices that take advantage of your body’s natural cyclical phases.

-One the best ways to do this is by starting your morning with a meditation, mindfulness, or contemplative practice.
+One of the best ways to do this is by starting your morning with meditation, mindfulness, and/or contemplative practice.

-This is a tried and tested small yet extremely powerful way of incorporating the Pause into your day before the Action and flux begins.
+This is a tried and tested small yet extremely powerful way of incorporating the Pause into your day before the Action and flux begin.